Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-12-network-infrastructure-management-policy-template.md

 ### **5.1 Network Security & Access Controls**

-✅ **FortiGate firewall enforces least privilege inbound/outbound rules.**
+âœ… **FortiGate firewall enforces least privilege inbound/outbound rules.**
-✅ **Network traffic is encrypted using TLS 1.3 and VPN tunnels.**
+âœ… **Network traffic is encrypted using TLS 1.3 and VPN tunnels.**
-✅ **MFA is required for all remote access via Entra Private Access.**
+âœ… **MFA is required for all remote access via Entra Private Access.**

 ### **5.2 Firewall & Traffic Security**

-✅ **Default-deny inbound policy prevents unauthorized access attempts.**
+âœ… **Default-deny inbound policy prevents unauthorized access attempts.**
-✅ **Traffic filtering blocks known malicious domains and C2 servers.**
+âœ… **Traffic filtering blocks known malicious domains and C2 servers.**
-✅ **Intrusion prevention (IPS) inspects and blocks attack attempts.**
+âœ… **Intrusion prevention (IPS) inspects and blocks attack attempts.**

 ### **5.3 Network Segmentation & Access Restrictions**

-✅ **Critical research systems are isolated from general access networks.**
+âœ… **Critical research systems are isolated from general access networks.**
-✅ **Administrative systems require Just-In-Time (JIT) access approval.**
+âœ… **Administrative systems require Just-In-Time (JIT) access approval.**
-✅ **Guest access is restricted to an isolated VLAN with minimal privileges.**
+âœ… **Guest access is restricted to an isolated VLAN with minimal privileges.**

 ### **5.4 Configuration Management & Logging**

-✅ **All firewall configurations are stored in Git for version control.**
+âœ… **All firewall configurations are stored in Git for version control.**
-✅ **Network logs are aggregated in Loki and monitored via Prometheus.**
+âœ… **Network logs are aggregated in Loki and monitored via Prometheus.**
-✅ **All network changes require a documented change request process.**
+âœ… **All network changes require a documented change request process.**

 ---

 ## **6. Summary and Next Steps**

-✅ **This document presents the official CISv8 Network Infrastructure Management Policy Template.**
+âœ… **This document presents the official CISv8 Network Infrastructure Management Policy Template.**
-✅ **It includes additional information on possible solutions for implementation.**
+âœ… **It includes additional information on possible solutions for implementation.**
-✅ **A high-level example from the Proxmox Astronomy Lab is provided for reference.**
+âœ… **A high-level example from the Proxmox Astronomy Lab is provided for reference.**

-📌 **Actionable Next Steps:**
+ðŸ“Œ **Actionable Next Steps:**

 - **Ensure network segmentation enforces least privilege access.**
 - **Regularly update firmware and apply security patches to network devices.**
 - **Centralize logging and use SIEM for real-time network monitoring.**

-🚀 **By following this framework, organizations can ensure structured, secure, and auditable network infrastructure management.**
+ðŸš€ **By following this framework, organizations can ensure structured, secure, and auditable network infrastructure management.**